tushar-raj/FormBuilder/README.md

 Credits
 ---

 The setup was created from scratch using Andrew Farmer's build-your-own-startup [tutorial](http://andrewhfarmer.com/build-your-own-starter/#0-intro).
 Apart from the official docs of the tools mentioned, Brad Westfall's [blog posts](https://css-tricks.com/learning-react-router/) were very helpful.

 The folder structure was inspired by the popular [react-redux-starter-kit](https://github.com/davezuko/react-redux-starter-kit), although their code wasn't used.

+Modular CSS was introduced with the help of [this article](http://javascriptplayground.com/blog/2016/07/css-modules-webpack-react/) by Jack Franklin

+The icons in the left pane were designed by Dave Shea and are free for use.
+The set is provided by [Chalkwork](http://chalkwork.com/).
+(Since their site appears to be down, the images can be found [here](http://www.mezzoblue.com/icons/chalkwork/html/))

 Documentation
 ---